-We thank Péter Márton for carrying out and evaluating the two-frequency susceptibility measurements on selected samples, František Hrouda and Martin Chadima for the opportunity to use the MFK1 instrument for measuring some samples at AGICO and two anonymous referees for revising the manuscript.
+We thank Péter Márton for carrying out and evaluating the two-frequency susceptibility measurements on selected samples and two anonymous referees for revising the manuscript.
 This work was financially supported by the Hungarian Scientific Research Fund (OTKA K75395 and K76317).
-We also acknowledge the help of the TÁMOP-4.2.1.B-10/2/KONV-2010-0001.
+We also thank the help of the TÁMOP-4.2.1.B-10/2/KONV-2010-0001.